Area Guide for Chinatown

-Take a look at our tips on how to get in involved in London’s Chinese New Year celebrations.
+Please look at our tips on getting involved in London’s Chinese New Year celebrations.

-There’s much more besides in terms of events across the rest of the year in Chinatown, including a number of highlights:
+There’s much more in terms of events across the rest of the year in Chinatown, including several highlights:

-- The amazing technicolour International Lion Dance and Dragon Dance Festival parades through Chinatown on New Year’s Day itself.
+- The amazing technicolour International Lion Dance and Dragon Dance Festival parade through Chinatown on New Year’s Day.

 - Witness talented singers challenge each other to reach Chinatown’s August Water Cube Cup Singing Contest.

-- Take in some wondrous performances at the mid-Autumn, week-long Moon Fest, whilst eating some of their famous Mooncakes – all in the name of harvest celebration.
+- Take in some incredible performances at the mid-Autumn, week-long Moon Fest whilst eating some of their famous Mooncakes – all in the name of harvest celebration.

-- The Poon Choi Festival is a captivating tribute to the Chinese elders, held during the Summer.
+- The Poon Choi Festival is a stunning tribute to the Chinese elders held during the Summer.
 Whilst you’re there, enjoy food served up in a massive basin!

 Where are the Best Places to Shop in Chinatown?

-Visit Chinatown and you’ll find numerous bakeries and Chinese eateries, in addition to vendors packed full of Chinese themed gifts and trinkets.
+Visit Chinatown, and you’ll find numerous bakeries, Chinese eateries, and vendors packed full of Chinese-themed gifts and trinkets.

-Take a look around the SeeWoo and New Loon Moon supermarkets for exotic spices, vegetables and fruits that you won’t find at traditional english food retailers.
+Look around the SeeWoo and New Loon Moon supermarkets for exotic spices, vegetables and fruits that you won’t find at traditional English food retailers.

-If luxurious cakes and succulent buns are your thing, head over to the Kowloon Bakery and the Golden Gate Cake Shop – perfect for indulging, whatever the time of day.
+If luxurious cakes and succulent buns are your things, head over to the Kowloon Bakery and the Golden Gate Cake Shop – perfect for indulging, whatever the time of day.

 Where are the Best Bars and Restaurants in Chinatown?

-If you really want to get a true taste of Chinatown, you should eat at one of London’s premier Chinese restaurants.
-There’s so many to choose from (as you would expect) in Chinatown, with a choice of Cantonese, Szechuan, Dim Sum and Chinese buffet food on offer.
+There are so many to choose from (as you would expect) in Chinatown, with Cantonese, Szechuan, Dim Sum and Chinese buffet food on offer.